shuhashi0352/Probing-JP-Politeness/README.md

 This is intentional:

-- It tests whether a **sentence-level** control signal is sufficient to shift politeness predictions,
-- without directly overwriting token-specific honorific markers.
+- It tests whether a **sentence-level** control signal is sufficient to shift politeness predictions without directly overwriting token-specific honorific markers.

 ---